jsicherman/Quant.ie/docs/usage.md

 In my case, FASTQ files are from a paired-end sequencing run from 84 postmortem mouse brain samples and are located in `/example/fastq/`.
 STAR results will be output to `/example/` and will be permitted to run on 12 threads for speeding up the process.

+*Important*: FASTQ files must be gzipped (.fastq.gz) for this script to work.

 `./align.sh -g mouse -p -t 12 -i /example/fastq -o /example`

-After generating all files, Slurm will begin running the alignments, 3 at a time.
-This step will take some time (24 hours), but once complete, your file structure will look like the following:
+After generating all files, Slurm will allocate some nodes and begin running the alignments in parallel.
+This step will take some time (24 hours or longer), but once complete, your file structure will look like the following:
 ```bash
 /example/
 |-- tasks.sh